alibaba/higress/plugins/wasm-go/extensions/key-auth/README_EN.md

 ## Gateway instance level enabled

-The following configuration does not specify the `_rules_` field, so Key Auth authentication will be enabled at the gateway instance level.
+The following configuration does not specify the `matchRules` field, so Key Auth authentication will be enabled at the gateway instance level.

 ```yaml
 consumers: